 We follow Edexcel GCE Chemistry.
 The department is well resourced in terms of both equipment and facilities.
 We have spacious laboratories comprising of wet and dry areas, with ICT projection facilities.
-A Chemistry lecture theatre is also available for excellent viewing of practical demonstrations.
 The department also has a set of laptops for classroom based data-logging activities.
 Practical enquiry is at the forefront of theoretical application and therefore is an integral part of our A Level course.

 Chemistry is a wide ranging scientific experience involving the skills of practical work, investigation, classification, calculation and application of theory.
 It touches upon a number of other subjects to the extent that it compliments a varied range of A Level choices.
 A Level Chemistry is very popular within the school and we are proud of a fine record in examinations.

 Examination Board: EDEXCEL (London Examinations)

 The Pearson Edexcel Level 3 Advanced GCE in Chemistry consists of three externally examined papers and the Science Practical Endorsement.

 Students will be assessed by three written papers taken in the summer of the final year.
 The three examinations will consist of two 1 hour 45 minutes papers consists of 90 marks and a 2 hour 30 minutes synoptic paper consisting of 120 marks.

 The examinations will include multiple-choice, short open, open-response, calculations and extended writing question and some questions will assess conceptual and theoretical understanding of experimental methods.

 Students will be assessed separately for the Science Practical Endorsement.
 The Endorsement will not contribute to the overall grade for this qualification, but the result will be recorded on the student’s certificate.

 Where it leads